-8.1 National Disaster Management Authority
+8.1 National Disaster Management Authority (NDMA) for the NASFPCP

-NDMA will facilitate the implementation of the NASFPCP during outbreaks as advised by the National Incident Command Committee (NICC).
+The NDMA is the highest authority for the implementation of this plan and will facilitate the implementation as advised by the National Incident Command Committee (NICC).
 The NDMA shall be chaired by the Prime Minister and shall include members as stipulated in sections 7 and 8 of Chapter 2 of the Disaster Act 2013.
-The NDMA will make policy decisions during the pandemic phases.
+The NDMA will make policy decisions during the outbreak containment phase.
+The members of the NDMA will be as prescribed in the National Disaster Act 2013.